auqcauqc/project/README.md

 ### Functions

-- Given a text settings file, get/set the value of settings, add/delete settings
+- Given a text settings file, gets/sets the value of settings, adds/deletes settings
-- Check the format of settings and delete duplicated settings
+- Checks the format of settings and deletes duplicated settings

 ### Usage